golemfactory/golem-architecture/arch-snapshot/arch.md

   resulted in terms Mainnet(s) (for-profit) and Testnet(s) (non-profit).

 ##### Payable documents
-A provider will send to the requestor two kinds of documents relating to payments - DebitNotes and Invoices.
+A provider will send to the Requestor two kinds of documents relating to payments - DebitNotes and Invoices.
 Those documents are used for accounting and are persistent (retained in the database even after the agreement concludes) which makes them useful for statistics and long-term debugging.